jeremygradisher/resources/README.md

 ## Create Ruby on Rails app locally:
 ```
+Use rbenv to set Ruby version:
 $ rbenv shell 3.1.4

+Check ruby version:
 $ ruby -v

+Create new Rails app, name it and tell it to use postgresql
 $ rails new test123 --database=postgresql

+Start the development server:
 $ rails s

+Address where app is running:
 $ localhost:3000
 ```